vannamhh/vn-lightbox-gallery-element/README.md

 ### Common Issues

 **Gallery not showing:**
+- Check if `gallery` custom post type exists and has published posts
+- Verify MetaBox field group is assigned to `gallery` post type
 - Check if MetaBox field ID is `vn_gallery_items`
 - Verify gallery data exists in WordPress admin
 - Enable debug mode to see detailed information